SethBling/PBChance/README.md

 *I'm starting to speedrun, and it displays 100%.
 Why that?*

 This chance isn't really calculated.
 It's assumed that the run will be finished, even if the run is restarted.
-As a result, a best time will be set, thereforce a PB.
+As a result, a best personal time will be set, thereforce a PB.
 Only then does PB Chance work with a real probability calculation.

 *I've found a hidden setting.
 Does it work?*